 - After the water supply is turned off, remove any remaining water from the pipeline.

-- It will take only just a few seconds for the water to drain in a safe manner.
+- The water will take just a few seconds to drain safely.

 - The pipes and supply lines could be leaking.
 Keep two buckets or a couple in your bag to prevent a mess.